 This post I want to talk about my remote working experiences and share some resources.

 My first remote experience is probably after I first met huangz on the internet.
 He is in China.
 I am in Taiwan.
 Thanks to him.
 I started to learn programming.
 I read his famous writing using Lisp to implement a simple database) on the internet.
 I started to collaborate with him and translated ANSI Common Lisp.
 Later on I also translated a lot of documents that sometimes received contribution from someone else on the internet.

 I was in Taiwan working with Jolly Good Code from Singapore.
 I gave a presentation about working remotely, working from cafes to cafes, also curated remote resources.
 The most I learned were trust and thoughtful communication.
 However, I ended up worked a lot, often too much, I started to learn to take care of my well being.

-I also do Open Source work that collaborate with people all over the world.
+I also do Open Source work (usually on Friday) that collaborate with people all over the world.
 That helps me get better working with people remotely, but really, all you need to do is to respect people have life and be patient.

 This means there is no way to schedule a meeting that everyone can join during normal working hours.
 Also sometimes work at late nights, maybe weekends (My Saturday is other member‘s Friday), off hours because users now spread the entire planet.
 It is not easy.

 Thanks to Slack, chat is easier nowadays, but also comes with downsides (read more in depth).
 Glad to see there are companies like Twist improving this space, or shall we just go back to Email and cross post every mail on Slack (Stripe kind of does this).